vimpicode/Capstones-and-other-assignment-projects/README.md

-# Coursera_Capstone
+# My Projects
-This repository is for all projects related to Applied Data Science Capstone from Coursera
+This repository is for all projects I have been working on.